-And for those who already have Android devices, you can use the BlueStacks Cloud Connect app to synchronize apps between your device and your computer.
+And for those who already have Android devices, you can use the BlueStacks Cloud Connect app [No Longer Available] to synchronize apps between your device and your computer.

 As you might guess, Windows Phone Emulator is an emulator for….the Windows Phone!
 I don’t know about you, but a lot of my friends and family have completely forgotten about Microsoft’s entry in the smartphone market.
 However, with Windows Phone 8 coming out soon, it may be worth your while to give the emulator a run.

 For those of you who can’t be bothered to install a standalone emulator, you can give Windows Phone a try by using the interactive demo provided by Microsoft.
 Surprisingly, the demo is actually quite helpful.
 I’ve never used a Windows Phone before – never even seen one, actually – but the demo really gave me an idea of what to expect.

 Again, all of the emulators mentioned in this article will only give you a taste of the different operating systems.
 Speed, performance, stability, and reliability are all determined on a per-phone basis – you won’t be able to get a feel of those here.